skillrepos/helm-fun-v2/codespace-labs.md

 Watch the changes happening to the pods in the terminal window with the watch running.

 18. Run the roar-port.sh command to do the port forward again.
 (It may be a minute before the other one stops.)
 Note that this is specifying the "roar2" namespace, not the "roar" one.
+(You can find the <nodeport> value by the 'k get svc -n roar2 | grep web' command.)

 ```
+k get svc -n roar2 | grep web

-../extra/roar-port.sh roar2 <nodeport>
+../extra/roar-port.sh roar2 <nodeport> &
 ```

 19. Go back to your browser and refresh it.
 You should see a version of the (TEST) data in use now.
 (Depending on how quickly you refresh, you may need to refresh more than once.)